-MARC's Rating Outlook assesses the potential direction of the entity's rating over the intermediate term (typically over a one- to two-year period).
+Rating Outlook assesses the potential direction of the entity's rating over the intermediate term (typically over a one- to two-year period).
 The Rating Outlook may either be:

-POSITIVE which indicates that a rating may be raised; NEGATIVE which indicates that a rating may be lowered; STABLE which indicates that a rating is likely to remain unchanged; or DEVELOPING which indicates that a rating may be raised, lowered or remain unchanged.
+POSITIVE which indicates that a rating may be raised; NEGATIVE which indicates that a rating may be lowered;

+STABLE which indicates that a rating is likely to remain unchanged; or

+DEVELOPING which indicates that a rating may be raised, lowered or remain unchanged.

-MARC has refined its methodology for assessing Life Insurance Financial Strength Rating.
-This methodology partly amends and supersedes MARC's "Rating Approach to Life Insurance Financial Strength Rating" published in 2006.
-The revised methodology should be read in conjunction with MARC's "Non-Financial Corporates" methodology which is available on MARC's website at www.marc.com.my.
+This methodology should be read in conjunction with MARC Ratings' "Non-Financial Corporates" methodology which is available on our website at www.marc.com.my.